Texas Burglary and Criminal Trespass Laws

 |Criminal Trespass Offense Classifications||

 Note: State laws are constantly changing -- please contact a Texas criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.

 Charged with Burglary or Criminal Trespass in Texas?
 Get Legal Help

 Whether you're an animal rights activist who ventured too far onto a cattle feedlot or broke into a home with the intent to steal valuable jewelry, burglary or criminal trespass offenses can get you into big trouble.
-Having the assistance of the right lawyer can make a huge difference.
-Get started today with a free initial evaluation from a Texas criminal defense attorney today.
+For this reason, it's best to contact an experienced criminal defense attorney near you if you've been charged with violating Texas burglary and criminal trespass laws.